fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v3.0.0/Set-AzureNetworkSecurityRule.md

 ```

 ## DESCRIPTION
-The **Set-AzureNetworkSecurityRule** cmdlet adds or modifies an azure_2 network security rule in a network security group.
+The **Set-AzureNetworkSecurityRule** cmdlet adds or modifies an Azure network security rule in a network security group.

 ## EXAMPLES